-- Relays need to know the voltage magnitude – either for metering or protection.
-A voltage transformer provides this magnitude information – it steps-down system nominal voltage (i.e. thousands of volts to 67V/115V in high voltage stations (at the medium voltage the VT’s step it down to 120V) which is then fed to a relay.
+- Relays need to know the voltage magnitude – either for metering or to implement protective features.
+A voltage transformer provides this magnitude information – it steps-down system nominal voltage (i.e. thousands of volts) to either 67V or 115V (at 34.5kV and below, the VT’s step it down to 120V) which is then fed to a relay.

 - VT’s are installed on every bus section.

 - In cases where two sources are tied through a breaker, checking the voltage magnitude and phase angle (using 25 sync check relay) on both sides before closing the breaker is necessary.
 VT’s are employed for this purpose.

 - When a capacitor-can blows up, the voltage developed on the faulted phase is not the same as the other phases.
 Voltage transformers transmit this unbalanced voltage information to the relay.